 Ms. Van Herpen and I had never met and I’m quite sure her inspiration is unrelated to my work.
 Nor was my inspiration for this mood board related to her work.

 Interestingly enough, imagery portraying diagrams created by sound waves appears in the Kamadhenu mood board, made at the end of 2015, shortly after the Chinese exhibition of the Mandala of Desires (Blue Lotus Wish Tree), the pattern of which was entirely based on a Yantra diagram.
 These elements entered the mood board when I started searching for scientific proof of the subtle effects of Yantras on energetic layers of human existence.

-As far as I understood, images generated by cymatic experiments and Yantra diagrams are somewhat related in that both attempt to portray the visual manifestation of sound.
+My current understanding is that images generated by cymatic experiments and Yantra diagrams are somewhat related, in that both attempt to portray the visual manifestation of sound.

-Attempting to further elaborate on the topic of artistic inspiration and synchronicity, I will express my belief in the interconnection of all beings through elements of nature.
+Attempting to further elaborate on the topic of artistic inspiration and synchronicity, I will express my impression of the interconnection of all beings through elements of nature.

 When studying the nature of the phenomenal world through the teachings of the commentary on Vedanta Sutra, the Bhagavata Purana, I discovered an interesting specification of energies that compose the world, described as the 25 elements.
 Amongst those, ‘ether’ is described as the element internally and externally providing space to the to the living beings, as well as the field of activities of the vital air (prana), the senses and the mind.
 Interestingly, it is described therein that using subtle sound (one produced by silent meditation, thinking), the ether becomes the vehicle for creation of the sense of touch, which provides us with the experience of air and active perception.
 Air moves and carries particles (atoms, dust etc.) and waves of sound.